khepin/php-grpc-server-notes/README.md

 - performance: since it keeps your PHP code running in a loop, you don't need to recreate the world on every request.
 This requires much more careful coding but can have a massive impact on performance.
 - gRPC: it gives us the ability to create gRPC servers in PHP which isn't possible through the standard gRPC extension for PHP or any other commonly used way to run PHP applications.

 In the last part, I covered how to get setup with roadrunner for gRPC.
+Previous article: https://github.com/khepin/php-grpc-server-notes/blob/main/README.md

 Here we'll cover an interesting feature of roadrunner: the ability to write Go code and call it from our PHP application.
 In my tests (local machine with docker), the overhead of making such a call was around `0.2ms` which might be well worth it for many scenarios.